mpg-age-bioinformatics/AGEpy/README.md

 python setup.py install
 ```

-Alternatively you can also install the package with a symlink, so that changes to the source files will be immediately available to users of the package on our system:
+Alternatively you can also install the package with a symlink, so that changes to the source files will be immediately available to users of the package on your system:

 ````bash
 cd AGEpy
 python setup.py develop
 ```

-and then update to latest release whenever required with:
+and then update to the latest release whenever required with:

 ````bash
 cd AGEpy